Marcus Silcock

 Jeff Alessandrelli

 “I attempted to investigate what doesn’t fit and why that unfitting is often more important than that that fits.
-The songs on the record that I like best are the ones that momentarily skip before righting themselves.
-But you remember the skip later.” — Jeff Alessandrelli Read more
+The songs on the record that I like best are the… Read more.

 -